MARKUZone/markuzone.github.io/README.md

 https://NikitaVolkov87.github.io/

 ## About
-This is advanced HTML layout demo of WatchShop online show with full adaptivity.
+This is advanced HTML layout demo of WatchShop online shop with full adaptivity.

 ## Technologies used
 - Bootstrap